inclement/inclem.net/content/20200516-python_android_history.rst

 used to enforce a fairly low limit on the number of JNI references that could be simultaneously maintained, which makes building a full GUI impractical.
-My understanding is that a combination of these factors made CPython use impractical for Beeware.
-(In contrast, I think this has always worked pretty well on iOS, and is used there).
+My understanding is that a combination of these factors made CPython use impractical for Beeware on Android.

 BeeWare instead switched to creating `VOC
 <https://github.com/beeware/voc>`__, a Python code to Java bytecode